Welcome to the official OKD 4 documentation, where you can find information to help you learn about OKD and start exploring its features.

 Update a cluster: To upgrade your OKD to a later version, use the Cluster Version Operator (CVO).
 If an update is available from the Container Platform update service, you apply that cluster update from either the web console or the CLI.

-Work with cluster logging: Learn about cluster logging and configure different cluster logging types, such as Elasticsearch, Fluentd, Kibana, and Curator.
+Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, Kibana, and Curator.

 Monitor clusters: Learn to configure the monitoring stack.
 Once your monitoring is configured, use the Web UI to access monitoring dashboards.
 In addition to infrastructure metrics, you can also scrape and view metrics for your own services.